Amsterdam/amsterdam-app-frontend/README.md

 - The app is getting prepared and all the testers get an e-mail about the new release which they can download in Testflight
 - Afterwards, turn build configuration back to "Debug" for further development

+## Tips & Tricks
+- To see what's in the async-store, type `showAsyncStorageContentInDev()` in the React Native Debugger console